reefactor/brainfood_reference/README.md

 #### Developmental Stages

+> You have to die few times before you actually live
+> ― Charles Bukowsky

 > In human existence there are seven times that we call “age”: infant, child, adolescent, young, adult, mature man, old man.
 The changing period of the Moon, during early childhood, is replaced by that of Mercury, in which the first knowledge is acquired, then that of Venus, which reveals its strength in the passionate emotions of adolescence; then comes the zenith of life, the three seven years of full life force and desires for expansion.
 The kingdom of the evil Mars generates a sudden change and leads to the struggles, bitterness and disillusions of adulthood.
 Then, under the scepter of Jupiter, once again appears a peak of life, maturity proper, which, wise and serene, contemplates the joys and sufferings of existence, always contributing joyfully.
 Finally, under the star of Saturn, slow and far from the earth, comes the great age in which the vital forces cool and slowly stop.
 > -- Hippocrates (460 – 377 B.C.)